 How loud is the Echo Bike?

-The Rogue Echo Bike—and this goes for all air bikes—create a lot of noise and vibration as they are pushing so much air around.
+The Rogue Echo Bike—and this goes for all air bikes—creates a lot of noise and vibration as they are pushing so much air around.

 When pushing the pace on an Echo bike, expect the sound to be the equivalent to a large industrial fan (because that is essentially what is inside the wheel carriage on the bike).